mdbergmann/cl-gserver/README.markdown

 ## Cleaning up resources

 A GServer/Actor/Agent can be stopped which will stop the message processing thread.
-For GServer and Actor you just send a `:stop` message and it will respond with `:stopped`.
+For GServer and Actor you just tell a `:stop` message and it will respond with `:stopped`.
 The `:stop` message is queued the same way as ordinary messages.

 To stop an Agent you need to call `agent-stop` function.
 It will also respond with `:stopped`.